abasb75/copy-to-clipboard/README.md

 ```

-if you don'n need succuss or failure functions :
+if you don'nt need succuss or failure functions :

 ```javascript
 import copy from '@abasb75/copy-to-clipboard';